Navigation areas

 Each tab could contain a user task or multiple user tasks that can be rendered in parallel.

 You can also use Start embedded subprocess nodes to render defined subprocesses as a tab.
-See the example here.
+Check the Start embedded subprocess for more details.

 Tab bars inside tabs